 - Curb-Stomp Battle:

 - In Part 1, the Thanagarians deliver one to the League due to knowing their weaknesses.

 - The League returns the favor in Part 3's Batcave fight.

 - Deadly Dodging: John goads Talak into attacking him while he has his back to a forcefield, then dodges.
 Talak electrocutes himself and destroys the field protecting the vital switch.

-- Death Seeker: The DVD commentary points out this is the second time of the season that Batman purposely pulls a move that might get him killed to take out the threat, personally piloting the Watchtower to land on the bypass.
-The creator notes Batman might be suicidal this season.
+- Death Seeker: The DVD commentary points out this is the second time this season that Batman purposely pulls a move that might get him killed to take out the threat, personally piloting the Watchtower to land on the bypass.

 - Deep Cover Agent: Hawkgirl.
 Though she justified her actions because she thought she was helping Thanagar in a way that wouldn't involve hurting Earth.
 She defected when she learned that Earth would be destroyed in the process.

 - Description Cut: During the peace summit at the beginning, J'onn thinks that terrorists may have already infiltrated the meeting, but Batman assured the League he's "got it covered".
 We next see Clark Kent inside as one of the press.

 - Domestic Abuse: Hro Talak turns abusive toward Shayera Hol when she turns against him in the latter part of the story.